Current Lab Members

 (Focus: Literary & linguistic analysis of English, German, & Latin literatures)

 Current Work: Since starting in 2007 as a Professor at the University of California, I have been pursuing several lines of research arising from this training.
-My lab focuses on visual and multi-sensory neuroscience, using behavioral, genetic, and high resolution neuroimaging techniques to investigate questions ranging from the fundamental organization of human visual cortex, functional plasticity in visuomotor regions, and visual changes in dementia, to collaborative studies of human-robot social interactions and decision making and the organization of human auditory cortex.
-Our work has investigated the normal human visual and auditory systems, cortical plasticity, and the neurodegeneration of Alzheimer's disease.
-In addition, I have been involved in the development and application of the cutting-edge neuroimaging software from my graduate lab that uses population receptive field (pRF) modeling (Dumoulin and Wandell, NeuroImage 2008; Wandell, Dumoulin, Brewer, Neuron 2007).
+My lab focuses on visual, auditory, and multi-sensory cognitive neuroscience, using behavioral, genetic, and high-resolution neuroimaging techniques to investigate questions ranging from the fundamental organization of human visual cortex, functional plasticity in visuomotor regions, and visual changes in dementia, to the organization and function of human auditory cortex and collaborative studies of human-robot social interactions and decision making.
+Current work is delving into the normal structure and function of the human visual and auditory systems, cortical plasticity under abnormal conditions such as stroke, and the neurodegeneration of Alzheimer's disease and stroke.
+We are also expanding into studies of chronic pain and online behavioral studies of visual working memory.
+In addition, I have been involved in the development and application of the cutting-edge neuroimaging software from my graduate lab at Stanford that uses population receptive field (pRF) modeling (Dumoulin and Wandell, NeuroImage 2008; Wandell, Dumoulin, Brewer, Neuron 2007).
 We apply this software to detailed measurements of pRFs which we use to define visual field map clusters across human visual cortex and cerebellum.